 Alumni Wished They Had Such A Program.
-We have all heard alumni say something like “I wish I had known what the real world was like before my first job.”
-There is a steep learning curve in first-destination jobs and this series makes it much easier to succeed after graduation because students will already understand professional behavior and work expectations.
+We have all heard alumni say something like, “I wish I had known what the real world was like before my first job.”
+There is a steep learning curve in first-destination jobs.
+This series makes it much easier to succeed after graduation because students will already understand professional behavior and work expectations.

 How It Works

 Once the supervisor and student select the learning modules, students complete them based on their development schedule.
-The student completes the assignments during work hours or the student and supervisor agree on an assignment schedule and the student submits their work as agreed.
+The student completes the assignments during work hours, or the student and supervisor agree on an assignment schedule, and the student submits their work.

 At the end of each module, there is a worksheet for the student to complete.
-This, in turn, is given to the supervisor so it can be discussed with the student.
+This, in turn, is given to the supervisor for discussion with the student.

-- Students and supervisors review the learning modules and decide which ones the student will complete as part of their student-staff professional development.
+- Students and supervisors review the learning modules and decide which ones they will complete as part of their student-staff professional development.
 They may select all of them or just those that are most relevant to the job.

 - Due dates and deadlines are established by both the supervisor and the student.